Norwegian Coast Guard: Outer Coast Guard vessels

 The Coast Guard operated three Nordkapp-class offshore patrol vessels, Nordkapp (W320), Senja (W321) and Andenes (W322).
 They were predominantly used in the Barents Sea.
-They have a displacement of 3,200&tonnes and an overall length of 105 m.
-They operate at 21 kn and have a crew of 50.
-They are armed with a Bofors 57 mm gun and four 20 mm guns.
-They have space for one helicopter and are equipped with two torpedo tubes.
-In 2022, it was indicated that Nordkapp would be transferred to the navy to operate in a mine countermeasures command role while Senja was decommissioned in 2021.
+They had a displacement of 3,200 tonnes and an overall length of 105 m.
+They operated at 21 kn and had a crew of 50.
+They were armed with a Bofors 57 mm gun and four 20 mm guns.
+They had space for one helicopter and were equipped with two torpedo tubes.
+In 2022, it was indicated that Nordkapp would be transferred to the navy to operate in a mine countermeasures command role while Senja was decommissioned in 2021 and Andenes in 2023.

 The Barentshav-class is made up of three vessels, Barentshav (W340), Bergen (W341) and Sortland (W342).
 Compared to older models they have been equipped with more extensive oil spill protection equipment.
 Supplemented with extensive firefighting and towing capabilities, they are built for expedient response for shipwrecking.
 They have a displacement of 4,000 tonnes, a length overall of 94 m and a speed of 20 km/h.
 Powered by liquefied natural gas, they have a crew of 40.

 NoCGV Harstad (W318) is primarily designed as a tow boat.
 It is well equipped to handle oil spills and is designed to handle both deep-submergence rescue vehicle and remotely controlled vehicles.
 It is equipped with a Bofors 40 mm gun.
 Harstad has a displacement of 3,130 tonnes, a length 83 m and a crew of 22.
 It has an exceptional range and is used to refuel the outposts on Jan Mayen, Bjørnøya and Hopen.

-NoCGV Ålesund (W312) is a general-purpose offshore patrol vessel.
-It operates in Southern Norway and is mostly used for fisheries inspection in the Norwegian Sea.
+NoCGV Ålesund (W312) was a general-purpose offshore patrol vessel.
+It operated in Southern Norway and was mostly used for fisheries inspection in the Norwegian Sea.
 It has a displacement of 1,357 tonnes, is 63 m long has a crew of 20 to 25.
-It is armed with a Bofors 40 mm gun.
+It was armed with a Bofors 40 mm gun.
+The vessel has since retired.